-One of the most commonly used indicators amongst retail and professional traders, alike, is the VWAP (Volume Weighted Average Price).
-The reason that VWAP is so widely used is because it merges the two most important factors in technical analysis: Price and volume.
+One of the most commonly used indicators for day trading amongst retail and professional traders alike is the Volume-Weighted Average Price (VWAP).
+The reason that the VWAP indicator is so widely used is that it merges the two most important factors in technical analysis: price and volume.

-VWAP is calculated by taking the average price on a candle, multiplying that value by the volume on the candle, and then finally dividing that value by total volume.
+The VWAP, or Volume-Weighted Average Price, is calculated by taking the average price on a candle, multiplying that value by the volume on the candle, and then finally dividing that value by the total volume.

-If institutions are looking to buy shares of a stock on any given day, they’re going to be trying to beat VWAP.
-What that means is, they’re going to be trying to buy the stock at a price that’s lower than what the average price paid for the stock was on that particular day.
+If institutions are looking to buy shares of a stock on any given day, they’re going to be trying to beat VWAP, meaning that they’re going to be trying to buy the stock at a price that’s lower than what the average price paid for the stock was on that particular day.

 The first thing that many traders learn about VWAP is that it is a trend/sentiment tool.
 If price is above it, then it’s bullish.
-If price is below, it’s bearish.
+If price is below it, it’s bearish.
 This belief makes a lot of sense, but does it really work?

 To test some of these theories, we decided to use $AAPL as our case study.
 In the first part of this blog, we test how price reacts when it crosses up or down the VWAP.
 In our initial testing, we kept the parameters simple:

-We tested this strategy on the 1m, 5m, and 15m time frames.
+We tested this strategy on the 1-minute, 5-minute, and 15-minute time frames.
 We chose these time frames because they’re commonly used by day traders and VWAP resets each day.
-Finally, our look back period was 7,000 candles.
+Finally, our look-back period was 7,000 candles.

 Of note, as well, is the asset performance over the same period of time.
-The 15m time frame was the only time frame in which we did not beat the asset performance over the same period of time.
-We did so on the other two time frames, regardless of whether it was a short or long biased trade.
+The 15-minute time frame was the only time frame in which we did not beat the asset performance over the same period of time.
+We did so on the other two time frames, regardless of whether it was a short or long-biased trade.

 A final piece of this data that’s important to note is the win rate, which, as you can see, is abysmal in every test.
 This is a matter of interest and something to absolutely take into consideration if you’re planning to trade based on these conditions.